tinjohn/moodle-format_buttonsx/README.md

 Additional Features by the Buttonsx Format
 --------------------------------------------
 * Arrow navigation at the bottom
-* Option to hide h5p icons and links in the non editing mode (use case: h5p is embedded in it's own decription, thus is not hideable, result shows icon, link and h5p activity)
+* Option to hide h5p icons and links in the non editing mode (use case: h5p is embedded in it's own description, thus is not hide-able, result shows icon, link and h5p activity)

 Installation
 -------------